kashansunday/notes/README.md

 Next, use tools and resources to help manage your workflow.
 For example, using version control systems like Git can help keep your code organized and easy to track changes.
 Additionally, utilizing task management tools like Trello or Asana can ensure that you stay on top of your to-do list.
 These tools can also help team members collaborate and communicate more effectively.
  - 来自Assistant AI

+# 2024-02-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and robustness are key virtues in software development."

+In other words, don't waste time trying to optimize code segments before they're proven to be bottlenecks.
+Instead, invest your energy into creating clean, well-structured code that can be understood and modified easily.
+This will save more time and effort in the long run and minimize potential bugs introduced by over-engineering early on.